AlbanE237/mboa-test/README.md

-🚀 Mboa-Test: CI/CD Pipeline Automatisé avec Jenkins et Docker 📌 Description
+🚀 Mboa-Test: Automated CI/CD Pipeline with Jenkins and Docker 📌 Description
-Ce projet met en place un pipeline CI/CD avec Jenkins, qui permet de :
+This project sets up a CI/CD pipeline using Jenkins, which allows:
-✅ Cloner un dépôt GitHub et récupérer le code source
+✅ Cloning a GitHub repository and retrieving the source code ✅ Performing code analysis with SonarQube (code quality) ✅ Building and pushing a Docker image to DockerHub
-✅ Effectuer une analyse de code avec SonarQube (qualité du code) ✅ Construire et pousser une image Docker sur DockerHub ✅ Déployer l'application sur un serveur distant via SSH ✅ Nettoyer automatiquement le serveur après utilisation pour optimiser les coûts
+✅ Deploying the application to a remote server via SSH ✅ Automatically cleaning up the server after deployment to optimize costs

-🛠️ Technologies utilisées
+🛠️ Technologies Used
-🔹 Jenkins 🛠️ - Automatisation des pipelines CI/CD
+🔹 Jenkins 🛠️ - CI/CD pipeline automation
-🔹 Docker 🐳 - Conteneurisation de l’application
+🔹 Docker 🐳 - Application containerization
-🔹 SonarQube 🔍 - Analyse statique du code
+🔹 SonarQube 🔍 - Static code analysis
-🔹 SSH & DockerHub 🌐 - Déploiement et gestion des conteneurs à distance
+🔹 SSH & DockerHub 🌐 - Remote deployment and container management

-🚀 Comment l’utiliser ?
+🚀 How to Use?
-1️⃣ Cloner le repo
+1️⃣ Clone the Repository
 bash
 Copy
 Edit
 git clone https://github.com/AlbanE237/mboa-test.git
 cd mboa-test
-2️⃣ Configurer Jenkins
+2️⃣ Set Up Jenkins
-Ajouter les credentials nécessaires (GitHub, DockerHub, SSH).
+Add the required credentials (GitHub, DockerHub, SSH)

-Configurer un nouveau pipeline en important le Jenkinsfile.
+Configure a new pipeline by importing the Jenkinsfile

-3️⃣ Exécuter le pipeline
+3️⃣ Run the Pipeline
-Déclencher le build via Jenkins.
+Trigger the build via Jenkins

-Vérifier l’analyse de code et la construction du conteneur Docker.
+Verify the code analysis and Docker container build

-Le pipeline déploiera automatiquement l’application et nettoiera le serveur.
+The pipeline will automatically deploy the application and clean up the server

-📂 Structure du projet
+📂 Project Structure
 scss
 Copy
 Edit